Location: We send a weekly email to our google group with the zoom log in.

 While meditating, maintain awareness of your entire being.
 When sitting, keep your spine in an aligned and lifted position to allow deeper breathing.
 Periodically scan your body for signs of discomfort and quietly adjust yourself as needed.

-Inevitably, you will be distracted by physical sensations, thoughts, and emotions during meditation.
+Inevitably, you will be distracted by additional sensations, thoughts, and emotions during meditation.
 Don't fight or judge them.
 Simply observe them, letting them come and go.
 You might want to examine one of them more closely to see what it has to say to you.
-Listen to your thoughts and emotions with respect and love.
-Let go of judgments.
+Listen to your thoughts and emotions with respect, curiosity and love.
+Practice letting go of judgments when you can.

 You might also choose to silently repeat a gatha or short phrase to help you focus your mind.
-Here are some short gathas offered by Thay to coordinate with your breath: In-Out; Deep-Slow; Calm-Ease; Smile-Release; Present Moment-Wonderful Moment.
-Slowly say the first word as you breathe in, then say the second word as you breathe out.
+Here are some short gathas offered by Thich Nhat Hanh to coordinate with your breath: In-Out; Deep-Slow; Calm-Ease; Smile-Release; Present Moment-Wonderful Moment.
+Slowly say the first word to yourself, as you breathe in, then say the second word as you breathe out.

 During walking meditation, take each step at a gentle, mindful pace, paying attention to how the sensation of slow walking shows in different parts of your body.
 You might want to coordinate your steps with the rhythm of your breathing.
 Walking meditation helps us learn to be more mindful "off the cushion."

 Donations The sangha supports itself by accepting donations or "dana" in the spirit of sharing resources generously.
 There is no obligation to contribute, nor is there a fee to attend practice.
-We use the dana to pay rent for our meeting space and to purchase supplies.
-When possible, we also offer scholarships for sangha members to attend retreats using dana funds.
+We use the dana to cover our costs.
+We also make donations to our larger sangha and offer scholarships for sangha members to attend retreats.

 Other Local Activities